 Water kimchi is clean, refreshing and versatile.
 It can be made with just about any type of produce, I always encourage folks to use what they have on hand, it’s that simple.
 It’s non-spicy and full of probiotics; it’s a delicious & healthy option for kids!
 This recipe was a collaboration with City Harvest, early 2018, to encourage people to eat more fresh more often, affordably.

 kimchi over rice is sometimes all you need to make a healthy complete meal.
-At the end of the day all you want is something simple, flavorful with little effort without compromise.
-This was a go-to for my mom and I find myself doing the same: fresh, delicious, full of contrasting textures.
+At the end of the day, all you want is something simple, flavorful, with little effort.
+This dish was a go-to for my mom and I find myself making the same using fresh, delicious, contrasting textures.

-You can have this simple slaw kimchi in no time and any leftovers taste even better later, as the flavors continue to dance.
+You can prepare this in no time and any leftovers will taste even better next day as the flavors continue to dance.

 all you need:

 fresh produce such as carrots, radish, onions, chives/green onions, apples (you get the idea)